Attribution 4.0 (CC BY 4.0)https://creativecommons.org/licenses/by/4.0/

 Moreover, new technologies, such as artificial intelligence (AI) and machine learning, are being integrated into virtual schools to enhance the learning experience.
 AI and machine learning are used to personalize learning, provide automatic translation, and offer localization capabilities.
 These features cater to the diverse needs of students, ensuring they receive a high-quality education regardless of their geographical location.
 Virtual schools provide pupils with the opportunity to learn from teachers and peers in a collaborative environment.
 The use of interactive teaching methods and technology allows for a more engaging learning experience, which is essential for students preparing for competitive exams.

 Furthermore, the benefits of virtual schools extend beyond the classroom.
 Teachers can access a wealth of resources and tools to create effective lesson plans and assess student progress.
 Additionally, virtual schools offer flexibility, enabling students to learn at their own pace and on their own schedule.
-In conclusion, the market is revolutionizing education through the use of the internet, cell phones, and cloud-based arrangements.
+The market is revolutionizing education through the use of the internet, cell phones, and cloud-based arrangements.
 Interactive teaching methods, AI, and machine learning are just a few of the new technologies being integrated into virtual schools to enhance the learning experience for students.
 This transformation is particularly crucial for low-income students who may not have access to traditional educational institutions.

 Market Segmentation